dryofficer21/portfolio-project/README.md

 ## Overview

-This project is a personal portfolio website showcasing your blog, image gallery, and a short bio in the "About Me" section.
-It consists of HTML, CSS, and JavaScript for a complete front-end web application.
+This project is a personal portfolio website showcasing my blog, image gallery, and a short bio in the "About Me" section.
+It consists of HTML, CSS, and JavaScript for a complete front-end web development program.

 ## Project Structure